TABLE OF CONTENTS

 notion image

-The evidence shows that croquet is a multifaceted activity well-suited to improving the holistic well-being of Australian seniors.
+The evidence shows that croquet is an activity well-suited to improving the physical, cognitive, and social well-being of Australian seniors.
 Its low-impact nature offers accessible physical exercise that improves balance, coordination, and strength [6].
 Its strategic demands provide significant mental stimulation [8].
-Socially, its club-based environment fosters vital connections and builds supportive communities [5].
+Socially, its club-based environment builds vital connections and supportive communities [5].
 These benefits align directly with key public health goals for an ageing population [1].
 The existing croquet infrastructure and community enthusiasm in Queensland provide a strong foundation for government support to build upon.

 B. Specific, Actionable Recommendations for Government (Federal and Queensland State)